 - irreparable harm will arise if the injunction is not granted; or

-- the outcome which the requesting party seeks in its main action will be unlikely unless the injunction is granted.
+- the outcome that the requesting party seeks in its main action will be unlikely unless the injunction is granted.

 The injunction can be effective against the infringer’s suppliers or customers only if the court renders the preliminary injunction decision against those parties as well.

-The final injunctions can only be granted as part of the final judgment at the end of the litigation.
-These include:
+Final injunctions can only be granted as the final judgment at the end of the litigation.
+These include, among others:

-- Granting ownership on the seized machinery, devices and other instruments to the plaintiff.
+- entitling property rights on seized machinery, devices and other instruments upon the plaintiff; and

-- Transforming the shapes of or removing any trademarks from the seized machinery, devices, and other instruments, or destruction if it is necessary for preventing the infringement.
+- transforming the shapes of or removing any trademarks from the seized machinery, devices and other instruments, or destruction if it is inevitable in preventing the infringement.

-The decisions of courts including injunctions are enforced by Enforcement Offices.
-Decisions concerning IP rights must be finalized before being enforced.
+The decisions of courts, including injunctions, are enforced by enforcement offices.
+Decisions concerning IP rights must be finalised before being enforced.

 To what extent is it possible to block the importation of infringing products into the country?
 Is there a specific tribunal or proceeding available to accomplish this?

 It is possible to block the importation of infringing products into the country.
-Also, in accordance with the IP Law and Customs Code no. 4458, IP rights are also protected in the customs areas.
-For protection of IP rights at Turkish Customs, a single application is filed through the online system of the General Directorate of Customs.
-This application will cover importation or exportation of infringing products as well as transit trade and shipment at any Turkish free-trade zones.
+Also, in accordance with the IP Law and Customs Law No. 4458, IP rights are also protected in the customs area.
+For IP rights to be protected at Turkish Customs, a single application is filed through the online system of the General Directorate of Customs.
+This application will cover importation or exportation of infringing products and transit trade and shipment at any Turkish free trade zones.

 Patent owners bringing an infringement lawsuit can also request from the competent court that the customs authority seize the infringing products or the products used in the manufacture of the infringing goods.
-However, unless the patent owner identifies the infringing goods, the customs authorities may not be able to detect a product infringing a patent right.
-Therefore, the seizure procedure of the customs authorities is more effective for trademark infringement.
+However, unless the patent owner identifies the infringing goods, the customs authorities may not be able to detect a product infringing a patent right; therefore, the seizure procedure of the customs authorities is more effective for trademark infringements.

 Under what conditions can a successful litigant recover costs and attorneys’ fees?

-The losing party bears the official litigation fees and official attorney fees of the counterparty.
-The minimum attorneys’ fee determined in line with the annual tariff declared by the Turkish Bar Union is in cases of invalidation actions and infringement actions without claims for damages.
+The losing party bears the official litigation fees and official attorneys’ fees of the counterparty.
+The minimum attorneys’ fee determined in line with the annual tariff declared by the Turkish Bar Union is 15,000 Turkish lira in cases of invalidation actions and infringement actions without claims for damages.
 If there is a compensation claim, the official attorneys’ fees are calculated in percentages depending on the amount requested.

 Are additional remedies available against a deliberate or wilful infringer?
 If so, what is the test or standard to determine whether the infringement is deliberate?
 Are opinions of counsel used as a defence to a charge of wilful infringement?